Katja-Schmidt/Bulk-RNAseq-Glioblastoma-DESeq2/README.md

 ## Volcano Plot

-Differentially expressed genes between healthy brain tissue and glioblastoma samples.
+The volcano plot displays significantly differentially expressed genes between healthy brain tissue and glioblastoma samples.
+Genes on the right side are upregulated in GBM, whereas genes on the left side are downregulated.
+Dashed lines indicate the statistical significance thresholds.

 ![Volcano Plot](figures/Volcano_plot.png)